samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/TokenDomains.md

 ### Access to Component Data

-Note the position of the `Editors` and `Schema` domains which usually provide the data that a component renders.
-They are applied "outside" (after) the styling domains (`Theme`, `Layout`, `Spacing`), so that these domains will have access to the data (to allow conditional styling based on state).
-However, they are "inside" (before) the `Compose` and `Condition` domain — so that tokens added to the component via `Compose` will not have access to the component's data.
+Note the position of the `Schema` domain, which usually provides the data that a component renders.
+It's applied "outside" (after) the styling domains (`Theme`, `Layout`, `Spacing`), so that these domains will have access to the data (to allow conditional styling based on state).
+However, it's "inside" (before) the `Compose` and `Condition` domain — so that tokens added to the component via `Compose` will not have access to the component's data.